Teradata/developer-resources/docs/resources/aws-requirements.md

 - If you have permissions to create IAM resources, create the role:
   - Attach a policy that includes the JSON that meets your needs.
 See the JSON samples that follow.
-  - When you [specify the manager's stack details](/docs/install-ai-unlimited/prod-aws-console-ai-unlimited.md#aws-parms), use these parameter values:
+  - When you [specify the stack details](/docs/install-ai-unlimited/prod-aws-console-deploy-ai-unlimited.md#aws-parms), use these parameter values:
     - `IamRole`: **New**
 	 - `IamRoleName`: the new role's name
 - If you don't have permissions to create IAM resources, work with your cloud admin to use an existing role:
   - Attach a policy that includes the JSON that meets your needs.
 See the JSON samples that follow.
-  - When you [specify the manager's stack details](/docs/install-ai-unlimited/prod-aws-console-ai-unlimited.md#aws-parms), use these parameter values:
+  - When you [specify the stack details](/docs/install-ai-unlimited/prod-aws-console-deploy-ai-unlimited.md#aws-parms), use these parameter values:
   - `IamRole`: **Existing**
   - `IamRoleName`: the existing role's name

 **JSON samples**

+If you are providing the manager's role, use the samples you need in an attached policy.

 - Allow AI Unlimited to create the engine role.
 Include [ai-unlimited-workspaces.json](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/aws/policies/ai-unlimited-workspaces.json).
 It includes permissions to create engine instances, and grants AI Unlimited permissions to create cluster-specific roles and policies.

 - If your security does not allow AI Unlimited to create roles, include [ai-unlimited-without-iam-role-permissions.json](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/aws/policies/ai-unlimited-workspaces-without-iam-role-permissions.json).
 It includes permissions to create engine instances, but not those needed for AI Unlimited to create cluster-specific roles and policies.

   :::note
-  If you use **ai-unlimited-without-iam-role-permissions.json**, attach [ai-unlimited-engine.json](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/aws/policies/ai-unlimited-engine.json) to the engine role's policy.
+  If you use [ai-unlimited-without-iam-role-permissions.json](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/aws/policies/ai-unlimited-workspaces-without-iam-role-permissions.json) for the manager's role, use  [ai-unlimited-engine.json](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/aws/policies/ai-unlimited-engine.json) for the engine's role.
   :::

 - Optionally, include [session-manager.json](https://github.com/Teradata/ai-unlimited/blob/develop/deployments/aws/policies/session-manager.json): It includes permissions for the engine to interact with the [AWS Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html).
 Use this if you plan to use Session Manager to connect to the engine to closely manage it.